 During all of this, my biggest passion in broadcast technology was Audio Processing!

 In November, 2006, I upgraded my “audio processing workshop” to develop new ideas in the Digital domain!

 In 2008, the Digital Signal Processing work I was doing in my workshop led to an opportunity to re-join Frank Foti at Omnia Audio as R&D engineer for new Omnia Products.
 Together, we developed the Omnia.11 FM Broadcast Audio Processor, and its sister processor, the Omnia.Volt.

 It was great traveling the world, and getting to meet people from all over as a result of the Omnia projects!

 In 2018, I was presented with an opportunity to work for Futuri Media as VP of R&D and Innovation.
-Early this year, my employment streak came to an end due to the CoronaVirus shutdowns, and revenue losses.

 I am an avid amateur rocketry enthusiast, launching small scale rockets, which features on-board flight computers with telemetry capabilities – all of which are designed and built by me using surface mount components, and custom designed PC boards.

 I also host a bi-monthly podcast called The Rocketry Show.Com which has become a part of the hobby rocketry community tying together enthusiasts across the US, Canada, and around the world!